emark-cloud/InsiderGovernanceManipulationTrap/GUIDELINES.md

 - [ ] Response contract parameters match the payload encoding
 - [ ] Response contract deployed and accessible
 - [ ] Responder auth allows the actual Drosera executor address(es)
+- [ ] Responder is idempotent (dedup on incident hash) — replaying the same incident is a no‑op
+- [ ] For multi‑target containment: approved targets managed via registry/allowlist, not hardcoded

 ### Determinism & Safety
 - [ ] No randomness, no off‑chain assumptions, no `msg.sender` dependencies